bryan-at-looker/embed-sdk-sko-markdown/section4.md

 }
 ```

 We have to get the list of states so let's run an API call that grabs all states and passes it to our new function.
-We want to run this after the dashboard loads, so place it after our first API call `sdk.me()` within the function `setupDashboard(...)`
+We want to run this after the dashboard loads, so place it on a new line after `const me = await sdk.ok(sdk.me())` within the function `setupDashboard(...)`

 ```js
   const states = await sdk.ok(sdk.run_inline_query(